 Biography: Tress MacNeille is one of the most talented women in the voice-over industry to date.
 Her versatile talent has done the voices of Dot Warner in "Animaniacs," Babs Bunny from "Tiny Toon Adventures," and she was a featured singer in the Weird "Al" Yankovic song "Ricky."
 She also appeared in a small part in the full-length motion picture "Elvira, Mistress of the Dark."

 Tress was nominated for the 1995 Annie Award for "Outstanding Individual Achievement for Voice Acting in the Field of Animation" (for Dot Warner) as well as the 1997 Annie Award for "Outstanding Achievement for Voice Acting by a Female in a Television Production" (for Debbie Douglas in "Freakazoid").
-She currently voices Daisy Duck in Disney's "Mickey Mouse Clubhouse" in addition to doing several voices in the "Futurama" episodes and movies (including the voice of Mom). |
+Tress did several voices in "Futurama," including the voice of Mom, and is the current voice of Daisy Duck and Wilma Flintstone. |

-Date Of Birth (Location): December 23, 1943, Los Angeles, California, USA
+Date Of Birth & Location: December 23, 1943, Los Angeles, California, USA

 Website: HarryShearer.com